-The COVID-19 pandemic has led to an increased use of face masks.
 Prolonged use of masks and goggles can cause adverse skin reactions such as acne, contact dermatitis and pressure effects as well as exacerbating any underlying skin conditions.
-Here are some tips to avoid skin problems:

 The COVID-19 pandemic is an evolving situation, and like everyone, dermatologists are having to adapt their models of care rapidly in an effort to minimise the risks of infection to their patients and staff.